MoneyGram vs. Western Union vs. PayPal

 |Transfer speed||4 business days||6 business days||1 business day|

-By analyzing his options, Malcolm comes to understand how the complexity of fee structures and transfer options ultimately affects how much he’ll pay.
+Malcolm analyzes his options to understand how the complexity of fee structures and transfer options ultimately affect how much he’ll pay.
 There’s no question that PayPal offers the strongest exchange rate, but because its transfer fee is a percentage of the total transfer amount, Malcolm will pay the highest fee by going with PayPal.

-If time is not on Malcolm’s side, PayPal wins again with a delivery time up to five days sooner than MoneyGram or Western Union.
+If time isnt on Malcolm’s side, PayPal wins again with a delivery time up to five days sooner than MoneyGram or Western Union.